 First, let's take a look at how the PID controller works in a closed-loop system using the schematic shown above.
 The variable (e) represents the tracking error, the difference between the desired input value (R) and the actual output (T).
 This error signal (e) is sent to the PID controller.
 The signal (u) output from the controller is equal to the proportional gain (Kp) times the magnitude of the error plus the integral gain (Ki) times the integral of the error plus the derivative gain (Kd) times the derivative of the error.

 This signal (u) will be sent to the lamp, and the new output (T) will be obtained.
 This new output (T) will be sent back to the sensor again to find the new error signal (e).
 The controller takes this new error signal and computes its derivative and its integral again.
 This process goes on and on.

 A proportional controller (Kp) will have the effect of reducing the rise time and will reduce, but never eliminate, the steady-state error.
 An integral control (Ki) will have the effect of eliminating the steady-state error, but it may make the transient response worse.
 A derivative control (Kd) will have the effect of increasing the stability of the system, reducing the overshoot, and improving the transient response.

 The PID.vi has already been created for you.
-Go to the PID Temperature Control folder and open PID.vi Study the VI if you wish.
+Go to the PID Temperature Control folder and open PID.vi Study the VI.
 It is basically our LabVIEW implementation of the above formula.